 From gsd

-Researches chosen AI framework docs for best practices, syntax, core patterns, pitfalls tailored to use case.
+Researches official docs of a chosen AI framework to produce implementation-ready guidance, best practices, and pitfalls.
 Writes Framework Quick Reference and Implementation Guidance sections of AI-SPEC.md.
+Spawned by the GSD AI integration orchestrator.

 <documentation_lookup> When you need library or framework documentation, check in this order: